Dallin Leavitt: Oakland / Las Vegas Raiders

 Leavitt signed with the Oakland Raiders as an undrafted free agent on May 14, 2018, after participating in a rookie minicamp on a tryout basis.
-He was cut by the Raiders at the end of training camp and subsequently re-signed to the team's practice squad on September 2, 2018.
-Leavitt was promoted to the Raiders' active roster on December 24, 2018, before the team's Monday night game against the Denver Broncos after an injury to cornerback Daryl Worley.
-Leavitt made his NFL debut that night in the Raiders 27–14 win, playing 12 snaps on special teams and making a tackle.
+He was cut by the Raiders at the end of training camp and subsequently re-signed to the team's practice squad on September 2.
+Leavitt was promoted to the Raiders' active roster on December 24, before the team's Monday night game against the Denver Broncos after an injury to cornerback Daryl Worley.
+Leavitt made his NFL debut that night in the Raiders' 27–14 win, playing 12 snaps on special teams and making a tackle.

-Leavitt made the Raiders 53-man roster out of training camp for the 2019 season.
+Leavitt made the Raiders' 53-man roster out of training camp for the 2019 season.
 He played in 15 games, mostly on special teams, and made 10 total tackles.

 Leavitt re-signed on a one-year contract with the Raiders on April 16, 2020.
-He was waived on September 15, 2020, and re-signed to the practice squad two days later.
-He was promoted back to the active roster on October 2, 2020.
+He was waived by Las Vegas on September 15, and was re-signed to the practice squad two days later.
+Leavitt was promoted back to the active roster on October 2.

 Leavitt signed a one-year contract extension with the Raiders on March 8, 2021.
-He was released on July 20, 2022.
+He made 16 appearances (one start) for the team, recording two pass deflections, two fumble recoveries, and 35 combined tackles.
+Leavitt was released by the Raiders on July 20, 2022.

 Green Bay Packers

 On July 25, 2022, Leavitt was signed by the Green Bay Packers.
+He played in all 17 of Green Bay's contests, posting 13 combined tackles.

-He was re-signed on April 4, 2023.
-Leavitt was released on November 20, 2023.
+Leavitt re-signed with the Packers on April 4, 2023.
+He made 10 appearances for the team, recording two combined tackles.
+Leavitt was released by Green Bay on November 20.

 Denver Broncos

-On November 28, 2023, Leavitt was signed to the Denver Broncos practice squad.
-He was released on December 19, 2023.
+On November 28, 2023, Leavitt was signed to the Denver Broncos' practice squad.
+He was released by the Broncos on December 19.